GordanBuckingham/Topographic-Data-Utility/README.md

 ## Overview

 This script simplifies the process of downloading high resolution DEMs, combining them into a raster dataset and clipping out a shapefile that covers multiple tiles.
 This script also works for shapefiles whose extent only covers one tile.
+This script currently requires a license for Esri's ArcMap Desktop/Server or ArcGIS Pro software and Esri's Spatial Analyst extension.

 ## Usage